adam-knights/gcd-tampermonkey-scripts/README.md

 ### Future Improvements
  - Handle `Joseph Bloggs (credited as Joe Bloggs)` correctly
  - Change from a set time on the dropdown to actually monitoring for either a change in state or a network call

+## Count On Editing Summary
+Adds a total count of IMPs to your editing summary page.